-In January 2004, Gurbaksh founded his second company, BlueLithium, this time with an insight into sophisticated new ways that data, optimization and analytics could help Web advertisers with behavioral targeting.
-BlueLithium was named one of the top 100 private companies in America for three years in a row by AlwaysOn, and in 2006, it joined Google, Skype and Salesforce.com in being named Innovator of the Year.
+In January 2004, Gurbaksh founded his second company, BlueLithium, this time with an insight into sophisticated new ways that data, optimization, and analytics could help web advertisers with behavioral targeting.
+BlueLithium was named one of the top 100 private companies in America for three years in a row by AlwaysOn.
+In 2006, it joined Google, Skype, and Salesforce.com in being named Innovator of the Year.
 In 2007, Yahoo acquired BlueLithium for $300 million in cash.

 After BlueLithium, Gurbaksh started his third start-up, RadiumOne.
 RadiumOne is the first real-time bidding (RTB) enabled display audience network with social and mobile capabilities.
 Through its proprietary and patent-pending social retargeting technology, RadiumOne allows companies to take advantage of the ever-increasing amount of social data on the internet to zero in on the consumers most likely to be receptive to their messages.
 This helps not only companies, but also potential customers since they are presented with messages more relevant to their needs.
 RadiumOne is headquartered in San Francisco, and is funded by several prominent Silicon Valley venture capitalists.

 Following a 2014 conviction for battery and domestic violence, RadiumOne's Board of Directors terminated Chahal as the company's Chairman and CEO.

 In April 2010, Chahal was awarded the Leaders in Management Award and an Honorary Doctorate degree in commercial science from Pace University in 2010 in recognition for his career achievements as an entrepreneur.
 Much of that story Chahal himself told in his international best-selling book, The Dream.